crypto-rizzo/empyt/README.md

 ## Overview

-empyt is a template engine that allows you to embed Python code directly into your HTML templates.
-It combines the power of existing template engines like Jinja2 or Django's template language with the flexibility of inline Python code execution.
+empyt is a template library that allows you to embed Python code directly into your HTML templates.

 Key features:
-- Compatible with popular Python web frameworks (Flask, FastAPI, Django)
 - Supports both Jinja2 and Django template syntax
 - Allows direct Python code execution within templates
-- Maintains the ability to use includes, extends, and other standard templating features
+- Compatible with popular Python web frameworks (Flask, FastAPI, Django)

 ## Syntax
 empyt uses standard Python syntax within its code blocks.
 There's no custom templating language to learn.

 ### Evaluation
-Use `%%expression%%` to evaluate a Python expression and insert its result:
+Use `%% expression %%` to evaluate a Python expression and insert its result:

 ```html
 <p>The current year is %% datetime.now().year %%</p>